aceAntimobi/cooltext/README.md

 ```

 All personalization data (favorites and recent items) is stored in the browser.
 Clearing site storage will reset those lists.

+### GitHub Pages

+If you are hosting the project with GitHub Pages configured to serve the `docs/` directory, the published page will load `docs/index.html`, which points to the same assets as the root `index.html`.